zeroincombenze/queue/queue_job/README.rst

 The best way to run such assertions on the enqueued jobs is to use ``odoo.addons.queue_job.tests.common.trap_jobs()``.

-Inside this context manager, instead of being added in the database's queue, jobs are pushed in an in-memory list.
-The context manager then provides useful helpers to verify that jobs have been enqueued with the expected arguments.
-It even can run the jobs of its list synchronously!
-Details in ``odoo.addons.queue_job.tests.common.JobsTester``.

 A very small example (more details in ``tests/common.py``):